fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </details><details><summary>

-## Saleh and people of Thamud 🐪
+## Salih and people of Thamud 🐪

 </summary>

 > There are some contradictory opinions regarding the time of the Thamud.
 There are mentions that Thamud were a tribal confederation in the northwestern region of the Arabian Peninsula, mentioned in Assyrian sources in the time of Sargon II (8th century BC).
 The tribe's name continues to appear in documents into the fourth century CE, but by the sixth century they were regarded as a group that had **vanished long ago**.
 It is possible that the Thamud were not one tribe, and that other tribes took on the name of Thamūd after the original tribe by that name had gone extinct.

-According to the Quran, the city that Saleh was sent to was called al-Hijr, which corresponds to the Nabataean city of Hegra.
+According to the Quran, the city that Salih was sent to was called al-Hijr, which corresponds to the Nabataean city of Hegra.
 The city rose to prominence around the first century AD as an important site in the regional caravan trade.
 Adjacent to the city were large, decorated rock-cut tombs used by members of various religious groups.

-Saleh's life in his community had been so righteous that the people of Thamud virtually relied upon him for support.
+Salih's life in his community had been so righteous that the people of Thamud virtually relied upon him for support.
 He was chosen by God as a Messenger and sent to preach against the selfishness of the wealthy and to condemn the practice of Shirk (Idolatry or Polytheism).
-Although Saleh preached the message for a sustained period of time, the people of Thamud refused to hear his warning and instead began to ask Saleh to perform a miracle for them.
+Although Salih preached the message for a sustained period of time, the people of Thamud refused to hear his warning and instead began to ask Salih to perform a miracle for them.

     To the Thamūd, We sent their brother, Ṣāliḥ.
 He said, "My people, worship God.
 You have no god other than Him.
 It was He who brought you into being from the earth and made you inhabit it, so ask forgiveness from Him, and turn back to Him: my Lord is near, and ready to answer."